developer-bandi/vitest/docs/api/assert.md

 - **Type:** `<T>(target: T, message?: string) => void`
 - **Alias:** `empty`

 Asserts that the `target` does not contain any values.
 For arrays and strings, it checks the length property.
 For Map and Set instances, it checks the size property.
-For non-function objects, it gets the count of own enumerable string keys.
+For non-function objects, it gets the count of its own enumerable string keys.

 ```ts
 import { assert, test } from 'vitest'